Anakior/symfony-docker/README.md

-# Docker compose base for Symfony3
+# Docker compose base for Symfony3 with phpmyadmin

+Based on https://github.com/maxpou/docker-symfony with some extra and a complete config for Symfony3

 ## To create